-One of the most common critiques of the fashion world is that it’s not the most animal-friendly of industries.
+One of the most common critiques of the fashion world is that it’s not the most animal-friendly of industries, and (additionally) that the fast fashion trend wreaks havoc on the environment.
 We’ve all seen the campaigns from the People for the Ethical Treatment of Animals (PETA)—like the naked women who showed up in coffins protesting leather at Toronto Fashion Week.
 And just recently, PETA’s revelatory campaign about the harming of rabbits for angora sweaters was so convincing that H&M has started letting shoppers return their sweaters containing angora for a full refund.

 In light of the bad rap the fashion industry gets as it pertains to certain materials, we called up an expert from PETA—Katie Arth, a Los Angeles-based manager of campaigns for the animal rights organization—and got her to dish 5 tips for shopping vegan goods if you’re totally new to the game.

 “People are going vegan every day.
 It’s not just what you eat, it’s also what you wear and where you shop—we’re trying to help people find cute, trendy clothing items that don’t support cruelty to animals,” Arth tells StyleCaster.
 “We want to make it really easy for them.
 Nobody wants to support cruelty to animals when they buy shoes, but if you buy and wear the leather shoes, you are.”

 “Check to make sure labels that all the materials are man-made,” Arth says.
 “Some of the common things aren’t necessarily items that you don’t know come from animals—things that you don’t know hurt animals.”

 A product like a shoe might look like it’s not made of a leather or any other animal by-product, but it might contain secret animal-born ingredients in the upper or lower segments.
 The label should be free of products like leather and suede, and obviously anything that directly references animals, like snakeskin or croc.